opencomputeproject/onie/docs/design-spec/x86_hw_requirements.rst

                                       4GB is the minimum size of this flash, 16GB is the recommended
                                       size.
-Non-volatile board information        An EEPROM to store board information and
+Non-volatile board information        An EEPROM (or NOR / NAND flash) to store
+                                      board information and
-                                      manufacturing data, like the device
+                                      manufacturing data, like the
-                                      serial number and network MAC address.
+                                      device serial number and network
+                                      MAC address.
 Ethernet management port              Required to download an operating system
                                       installer.
 ====================================  =========================================